joaoh1/meilkclickerweb/README.md

 Meilk Clicker Online is Meilk Clicker but in HTML! <br />
 All the visual and functions that the Original version has is in this too! <br />

-Current "Version": 2.0 <br />
+Current "Version": 2.1 <br />
-Actual Version: See in the game
+Actual Version: See it ingame!